Tax Guide for Self-Employed Cleaners: Expenses & Returns

 - Low risk

 If you work as a self-employed cleaner — whether domestic, commercial, or end-of-tenancy — you're responsible for reporting your income through Self Assessment.
+Cleaning isn't covered by the Construction Industry Scheme (CIS), so no tax is deducted at source: you pay Income Tax and Class 4 NI on profit above the £12,570 personal allowance.
 Most cleaners earn £13–£16 per hour, and the expenses you can claim make a real difference to your tax bill, especially travel between clients.

 No formal qualifications are needed to start a cleaning business, but you do need to register for Self Assessment if you earn over £1,000.
 A DBS check and public liability insurance help you win and keep clients.
 Both are deductible.